jesselansdown/Gurobify/README.md

 we would use the following command

 		GurobiAddConstraint(model, [ 2, 3.5, -1 ], "<", 8.2 );

+To optimise the model created in the previous step do:

+		GurobiOptimizeModel(model);

+This will return the Gurobi status code which indicates the outcome of the optimization.
+See the Gurobi documentation for more information on their meanings.

 To change a parameter of the model do: